Newsletter – 10th May 2026

 – 10.30 Gardening Club

-Sunday – Our church service today
+Sunday – Our Church service and children’s groups today

 Thursday – Those who are sick and those bereaved